graniticio/granitic/doc/tutorial/006-database-read.md

 ## Building a query template

-An optional (but recommended) facility offered by Granitic is the [QueryManager](https://godoc.org/github.com/graniticio/granitic/facility/querymanager).
-This facility allows you to define your database queries in text files outside of your Go code and have variables injected into the template at runtime to create a working query.

 The [QueryManager](https://godoc.org/github.com/graniticio/granitic/facility/querymanager)
 uses <code>resource/queries</code> as the default location for templates, so create a new file <code>recordstore/resource/queries/artist</code>